ecilasun/e32b/README.md

 The memory addresses for the ROM (which is also your RAM) start from 0x10000000 and reach up to 0x1000FFFF, which are hard-coded.
 You could expand the address range by using more block ram and increasing the bit counts fed to the block ram (S-RAM) device in the design.
 This would also require changes to the linker script to adjust the 'max size' of your programs, and a few more changes to the rvcrt0.h file in the ROMs directory to move the stack pointer accordingly.

-The default stack address is set to 0x1000FFF0 by the startup code in rvcrt0.h file in the ROMs directory, and the default heap_start/heap_end are set to 0x0000A000 and 0x0000F000 respectively, which live in the core.cpp file in the SDK directory.
-This is quite a tight space to work with, but addition of access to on-board DDR3 will fix this in the future.
+The default stack address is set to 0x8002F000 by the startup code in rvcrt0.h file in the ROMs directory, and the default heap_start/heap_end are set to 0x08000000 and 0x0FFF0000 (in DDR3 memory) respectively.
+The heap setup can be found in the core.c file in the SDK directory, under the names heap_start and heap_end.

 # About the UART / UART FIFO

 The SoC uses the built-in USB/UART pins to communicate with the outside world.
 The problem here is that there are only two pins exposed to the FPGA (TX/RX) and no flow control pins are taken into account.
 Therefore, the device will currently simply drop the incoming data if the input FIFO is full, as it doesn't have any means to stop the data flow from sender.
-However, future ROM versions will implement XON/XOFF flow control so that the software layer might tell the remote device to stop before the FIFO is filled up.
+However, future ROM can implement XON(0x11)/XOFF(0x13) flow control so that the software layer might tell the remote device to stop before the FIFO is filled up.

 # SPI Master device

-There's an SPI master attached onto the bus at address 0x90000000.
+There's an SPI master attached onto the bus at address 20001000.
 This device is controlled by software to read SDCard data attached to the built in SDCard slot on the under side of the Nexsys Video board.
 Since it's software controlled, the SPI device can be utilized in other ways if needed, and no hardcoded SDCard specific optimizations / modifications are made to the device.
 The SPI master device is based on MTI licensed code found at https://github.com/nandland/spi-master

 Each write to this address _must_ be accompanied by a tightly coupled read to ensure correct operation.
 This means one needs to use SPI access as a pair operation, as shown in the following example:

 ```
 // SPI read/write port
-volatile uint8_t *IO_SPIRXTX = (volatile uint8_t* )0x90000000;
+volatile uint8_t *IO_SPIRXTX = (volatile uint8_t* )20001000;

 // Transmit+receive function
 uint8_t SPITxRx(const uint8_t outbyte)